burdettadam/sdk/vcx/README.md

     - Copy generated `libindy.a` file to whatever location you want
     - Set env variable `LIBINDY_DIR=<Directory_containing_libindy.a>`. e.g `export LIBINDY_DIR=/usr/local/aarch64-linux-android/libindy` libindy directory holds libindy.a
 4) Run `install_toolchains.sh`.
 You need to run this once to setup toolchains for android
-5) Run `android_build.sh aarm64` to build libvcx for aarm64 architecture.(Other architerctures will follow soon)
+5) Run `android_build.sh aarm64` to build libvcx for aarm64 architecture.
+(Other architectures will follow soon)
 6) Tests are not working on Android as of now.

-###Developing
+### Developing
-Current developers suggest using intellij for IDE development (https://www.jetbrains.com/idea/download/) with the rust plugin (https://plugins.jetbrains.com/plugin/8182-rust).
+Current developers suggest using IntelliJ for IDE development (https://www.jetbrains.com/idea/download/) with the rust plugin (https://plugins.jetbrains.com/plugin/8182-rust).

+### Trouble Shooting
+#### `this function takes 2 parameters but 3 parameter where supplied`
+Libvcx is currently using a library that acts as a Rust wrapper for libindy.
+It is found here: https://github.com/burdettadam/rust-indy-sdk/.
+It could be something to do with library versioning.
+Try running cargo clean -> cargo update -> cargo build.